-In 2020, ISS introduces the display of EVA-based metrics in European ISS research reports for the 2020 proxy season.
-These metrics do not form part of the pay-for-performance screen or concern levels and are displayed for informational purposes only during 2020.
-ISS will evaluate after the 2020 season as part of its annual ISS policy formulation process whether to incorporate EVA and/or other financial metrics into the pay-for-performance screen.
+In 2020, ISS introduced the display of EVA-based metrics in European ISS research reports.
+The EVA metrics did not form part of the pay-for-performance screen or concern levels and were displayed for informational purposes only.
 The information below serves as guidance for understanding the methodology behind the EVA metrics and analysis displayed in the report.

 Economic Value Added (EVA).
 EVA represents the economic profit a company earns after meeting all its obligations - including the demands of capital providers.
 As a formula, EVA is net operating profit after taxes (NOPAT), less a capital charge computed by multiplying the firm's capital base by its cost of capital.
 Unlike standard measures of profit, EVA cuts through accounting distortions and charges for the use of capital.
-EVA uses a rules-based method of translating accounting data into economic performance information through a consistent framework, thus making it comparable across companies, industries, and countries.
+EVA uses a rulesbased method of translating accounting data into economic performance information through a consistent framework, thus making it comparable across companies, industries, and countries.